martinlindhe/feng/README.md

 ## User templates

-feng reads additional templates from `~/.config/feng`, or specified with the --template argument.
+feng reads user templates from `~/.config/feng`, or from a custom path with the `--template` argument.